The short version

 A typical GEO process follows four phases:

 Comprehend.
 Audit how AI currently perceives your brand, your competitors, and your industry.
 Run your most important prompts across ChatGPT, Gemini, Perplexity, and Claude.
+If ChatGPT is your priority surface, our guide on how to optimize for ChatGPT search covers the platform-specific playbook.
 Document who gets cited, who gets recommended, and where the gaps are.

 Influence.
 Create content specifically engineered for AI citation.
 This means answer blocks (40-60 word passages that directly answer specific questions), comparison content with structured data, and entity-rich pages that establish topical authority.